Skip to main content

 Pharmacokinetic Considerations

 Pharmacokinetics involves the journey of a substance through absorption, distribution, metabolism, and excretion.
-As we have established, the for peptides and many conventional drugs are distinct.
+As we have established, the metabolic pathways for peptides and many conventional drugs are distinct.
 Most oral medications undergo what is known as “first-pass metabolism,” where they are absorbed from the gut and sent directly to the liver.

 There, the Cytochrome P450 enzymes begin breaking them down.
 If two drugs both require the same P450 enzyme for their metabolism, they can compete, causing the concentration of one or both drugs to rise or fall unpredictably.

-Injectable peptides like Sermorelin, CJC-1295, or circumvent this first-pass metabolism entirely.
+Injectable peptides like Sermorelin, CJC-1295, or BPC-157 circumvent this first-pass metabolism entirely.
 They are introduced directly into the subcutaneous tissue or muscle, absorbed into the bloodstream, and circulate to their target receptors.
 Their breakdown is handled by ubiquitous proteases, meaning they are dismantled throughout the body.
+This fundamental divergence in metabolic highways is a primary reason why direct pharmacokinetic competition is less of a concern.
+The peptide is simply not on the same road as the oral medication.

 The safety of combining therapies often hinges on understanding their distinct metabolic routes and their collective effect on biological functions.